 Modern scientists since the enlightenment have sought to take God out of the picture.
-Philosophers are honest enough to admit there is a problem callingthe law-like regularity “description.”
-After Chalmers explains that Boyle's “stark ontology” made nature passive and left God to do all the work, he writes:
+Philosophers are honest enough to admit there is a problem calling the law-like regularity “description.”
+Alan Chalmers (the other Chalmers) explains that Boyle's “stark ontology” made nature passive and left God to do all the work, he writes:

-A More extensive study from 2007 (two years after publication of Carroll's article don't back up those findings.
-This study was done by Harvard professors who find the majority of science professors believe in God.18 They present a bar graph that shows about 35% professor's are elite research universities believe in God with no doubt.
+A More extensive study from 2007 (two years after publication of Carroll's article) doesn't back up those findings.
+This study was done by Harvard professors who find the majority of science professors believe in God.
+They present a bar graph that shows about 35% professor's are elite research universities believe in God with no doubt.
 About 27% believe but sometimes have doubts.
 About 38% are atheists.
 That actually means that 60% are not atheists.
 True that's not cosmologists but there is good reason to think the majority of cosmologists are not atheists.
 The most atheistic groups in the study were psychologists (61%), biologists (about 61%), and mechanical engineers (50%), not physicists (among whose ranks cosmologists number).
-19 “Contrary to popular Opinion, atheists and agnostics do not comprise a majority of professors even at elite schools, but they are present in larger numbers than in other types of institutions.”20 No group has “almost all” as atheist.
+“Contrary to popular Opinion, atheists and agnostics do not comprise a majority of professors even at elite schools, but they are present in larger numbers than in other types of institutions.”
+No group has “almost all” as atheist.
 Even if cosmologists are mostly atheists (not studied because they are a handful and highly specialized) it's still appeal to authority and could be based upon hubris.
 They do not have any empirical data at all to prove the universe could spring from nothing.
-I will will demonstrate the problems with this view much more clearly in the next chapter.
-Let's just remember the atheist position on this point is an appeal to faith.
+See last my blog piece: "Quantum Particles do Not Prove universe from Nothing."
+(July 30, 2017).

-1 Byron Jennings, “The Role of Authority in Science and Law,” Quantum Diaries: Thoughts on Work and Life From Particle Physicists From Around The World.
-(Feb.3,2012) Online resource URL: http://www.quantumdiaries.org/tag/descriptive-law/ Accessed 8/31/15 Byron Jennings is Project Coordinator for TRIUMF, Canada's national laboratory, he's an adjunct Professor at Simon Freaser University.
+Byron Jennings, “The Role of Authority in Science and Law,” Quantum Diaries: Thoughts on Work and Life From Particle Physicists From Around The World.
+(Feb.3,2012) Online resource URL:http://www.quantumdiaries.org/tag/descriptive-law/ Accessed 8/31/15 Byron Jennings is Project Coordinator for TRIUMF, Canada's national laboratory, he's an adjunct Professor at Simon Freaser University.
 He is also the editor of In Defense of Scientism.

 counterbalance foundation offers this self identification: “Counterbalance is a non-profit educational organization working to promote the public understanding of science, and how the sciences relate to wider society.
 It is our hope that individuals, the academic community, and society as a whole will benefit from a struggle toward integrated and counterbalanced responses to complex questions.” see URL above.
 The faith anjd reason foundation helped fund the PBS show.
 I first founjd thye piece “Stephen Hawking's God early the century, maybe 2004, certainly before 2006.
 It was on a sight called Metalist on science and religion.
 That site is gone.